bookercodes/booker.codes/works/scrimba-blog.md

 ![Scrimba blog alt text](../../img/scrimba-blog-header.png)

-Scrimba is a coding course platform with over 120K monthly active students.
+Scrimba (YC S20) is a coding course platform with over 120K monthly active students.
 It's based on a new video format that makes the screencasts fully interactive for students, and easier to create for teachers.

 [The Scrimba blog](https://scrimba.com/articles) publishes guidance on how to learn to code and get hired as a Junior web developer.

 In my role as Content Lead, I launched the blog in June 2022.
 In the 8 months since, we have published more than 70 best-in-class posts and rank highly for keywords impactful to Scrimba's business.
-In January 2023, organic traffic grew **+80%** MoM compared to December 2022.
+In January 2023, organic traffic grew **+80% MoM** compared to December 2022.

-## Key accomplishments and responsibilities
+## Key accomplishments & responsibilities
 I started the Scrimba blog from scratch in 2022.
 Here are my key accomplishments to date,

+- 🏆 Founded and led a team of talented and motivated SEO writers who are also technical
-- 🏆 Oversaw the publication of 70 best-in-class posts enriched with custom illustrations, embedded videos, and interactive code examples
+- 🏆 Oversaw the publication of 70 SEO optimised posts, enriched with custom illustrations, embedded YouTube videos, and interactive code examples
 - 🏆 Attained top-ranking positions for keywords highly relevant to Scrimba's business.
 Increased organic traffic 80% MoM
-- 🏆 Teamed up with an agency to successfully repurpose content for Twitter and LinkedIn.
-Increase traffic to the blog from social X% MoM
+- 🏆 Developed a content repurposing playbook to repupose long-form posts for social media.
+Increase traffic to the blog from social by X%
-- 🏆 Sourced and onboarded a team of talented and motivated SEO writers who are also technical
-- 🏆 Collaborated with Scrimba's in-house designer to establish a distinct and eye-catching brand identity for the Scrimba blog.
+- 🏆 Collaborated with the design team to establish a distinct and eye-catching brand identity for the Scrimba blog.
 Adapted a template and launched the SEO-optimised blog

-As Content Lead, it's my responsibility to
+In my role as Content Lead, it's my responsibility to:

 - Plan the strategic direction of our content efforts to reach thousands of learner developers a month through organic evergreen content
+- Critically and effectively analyse the scope and potential business impact of new posts
 - Monitor and measure key metrics and evaluate how content is performing, refreshing content when necessary
-- Research thoughtful outlines based on keyword data that target a range of keywords while still putting the searcher's problem first.
-Critically and effectively analyse the scope and potential business impact of new posts
-- Research and test new content formats and channels to increase brand awareness and attract new students to Scrimba's courses
-- Syndicate every bit of content on industry-leading publications like Hashnode and dev.to, and consistently make their newsletters
+- Syndicate every bit of content on industry-leading publications like Hashnode and dev.to
-- Cary out technical SEO improvements based on industry trends and updates from Google
+- Carry out technical SEO improvements based on industry trends and updates from Google
 - Hire, coordinate, and support freelance SEO writers who are also technical.
 Prooread, edit, and suggest improvements to their work

 ## Case study

-When I joined Scrimba in 2020, I wore multiple hats, including "Community Manager."
+When I joined Scrimba as employee #2 in 2020, I wore multiple hats, including "Community Manager."

 As I huddled with students, I heard the same questions again and again (and again!):